 1 pinch saffron (optional)

 Wash rice and dhal together, drain and transfer to a pressure cooker.
-Add 2 cups milk, 2-3 cups of water and cook it until the rice becomes soft and mashable.
+Add 3-4 cups of water and cook it until the rice becomes soft and mushy.

 Mash the cooked rice with the back of a serving spoon, add cardamom, edible camphor and jaggery syrup and heat it on low flame for about 5 minutes.
 Keep stirring and mashing for the jaggery syrup to get mixed with the rice evenly.
 Add 1 tablespoon ghee, mix well and turn off heat.